Want to improve your score?

-The Side Saddle /Face on Chipping golf club is for shots from around the green.
+The Side Saddle Chipping golf club is for shots from around the green.
 You could try with your own golf club like your 9 iron and try that side saddle chipping motion.
 The stroke to be used is exactly like tossing a ball with your hand at the target.
 You want to be very precise, so it does not require power for this face on chipping shot.
 Again give yourself a very good lie to start and just chip the ball a few feet in front of you.
 We want to learn how to walk before we run, so it’s the same thing with the face on chipping golf club.
-Have a look at my face on chipping video where I show the basics and where it would be best for you to use it.
+Have a look at my side saddle chipping video where I show the basics and where it would be best for you to use it.

 HBB 56 degree wedge

-Now for the HBB 56 degree wedge!
+Now for a normal golf swing of the HBB 56 degree wedge!
 Why should I be interested in that HBB wedge?
 For a few reasons, the bounce on the wedge was invented in the 1930’s and the reason they place the bounce at that location was to prevent the club from digging into the sand.
 We designed the HBB wedge with the bounce in the back.
 Therefore, if you open the club a little or place the HBB head in the front of your stance then you just get the bounce that you need in the bunker.
 The main difference between the HBB and a regular wedge is that we have use of the bounce only when we want it.
 When you are in the middle of the fairway we don’t use the bounce of the club and for this reason we are able to have a good descending blow on the ball that generate good backspin with a very nice divot.